WebCoder49/code-input/README.md

            * argument to the highlight function to be used for getting data- attribute values
            * and using the DOM for the code-input */,

-    true /* Optional - Leaving this as true uses code-input's default fix for preventing duplicate
-          * results in Ctrl+F searching from the input and result elements, and setting this to false
-          * indicates your highlighting function implements its own fix.
-The default fix works by moving
-          * text content from elements to CSS ::before pseudo-elements after highlighting. */

     [] // Array of plugins (see below)
   ));
   ```